acquitelol/chxry-nea/report/report.typ

     + The memory data should be displayed in hexadecimal.
     + The user should be able to edit individual bytes.
     + It should verify whether the input is valid hexadecimal.
-    + The user should be able to jump to a specific address in the memory window.
+    + The user should be able to jump directly to a specific address in the memory window.
   + There should be a window to view a virtual display.
     + The data for the display should be mapped to a region in the emulated memory.
     + #strike([With this window selected, any keyboard inputs should be sent to the CPU as interrupts.])